Annual Review of Nutrition

 The Annual Review of Nutrition is a peer-reviewed scientific journal published by Annual Reviews that releases an annual volume of review articles about nutrition.
 It has been in publication since 1981.
-As of 2022, Journal Citation Reports gives the journal a 2021 impact factor of 9.323, ranking it fourth of 90 journals in the category "Nutrition & Dietetics".
-The current editors are Patrick J. Stover and Rudi Balling.
+As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 13.4, ranking it second of 112 journals in the category "Nutrition & Dietetics".
+The current editor is Patrick J. Stover.
+As of 2023, it is being published as open access, under the Subscribe to Open model.

 History

 For the first twenty-nine years of publication, the Annual Review of Biochemistry contained a chapter related to human nutrition.
 The growing breadth of subjects to cover in each volume grew too large, however, and nutrition was largely dropped from the journal and omitted from any journal title published by the nonprofit publishing company Annual Reviews.
 The board of directors thus decided that nutrition warranted its own journal, with the first volume of the Annual Review of Nutrition published in 1981.
 It was the twenty-fourth journal title published by Annual Reviews.
 As of 2021, it was published both in print and electronically.